The Unshakeable Center:

 In this one-day online retreat, Joseph & nico will explore upekkha parami through guided practice—the profound peace that remains steady regardless of conditions.

-The day will begin with an hour of conversation and an opening talk around the theme.
-We'll then sit and walk for four hours in lightly guided practice, before reconvening for a closing talk and further dialogue.
+The day will begin with Joseph joining us for an opening hour of conversation and teaching on upekkha.
+Nico will then guide the remainder of the day through four hours of lightly guided sitting and walking practice, before reconvening for a closing talk and dialogue.

 A Full Path of Practice—Rooted in Community